Feriow/Project_Employee_List/README.md

 - The backend database was given by the teacher.

-- The had to be sorted by name and salary, both ascending and descending.
+- The list had to be sorted by name and salary, both ascending and descending.

 - It should be possible to filter the list by employee roles.